techindustrynuakpsi/Github-Tutorials/tutorial_2.md

 7. Check that you are on the right branch by typing 'git branch'

+8. Push the branch to the origin.
+This is done to make sure your branch is now saved in the Github repository.
+To push the branch to the origin, type `git push origin name_of_branch` when you are in the branch `name_of_branch` that you just created.

-8. Now that you are on the branch you just made, open the file practice_file_t2.txt.
+9. Now that you are on the branch you just made, open the file practice_file_t2.txt.
 You can use any text editing software you want.
 Underneath 'Hello World!'
 Type what your favorite food is.
 Then save the document.

-9. Now, you have saved your document on your local branch, but if you notice, your branch and your changes to practice_file_t2.txt don't appear on the Github repository.
+10. Now, you have saved your document on your local branch, but if you notice, your branch and your changes to practice_file_t2.txt don't appear on the Github repository.